jasoncmcg/node-cmd-switch/README.md

 ```
 //name, description, tag, hasValue
-cmdl.addToList("Server","Name of  the server to use","-s",true);
+cmdl.addToList("server","Name of  the server to use","-s",true);
 ```

 Now, the script will check for this on the commandline.